The Scaredy Squirrel series by Melanie Watt are super funny picture books! Try some of our fun activities once you've finished reading them!

 As you can see, one has the traditional gnome look and one is a little more fashionable!
 My daughter always likes to add faces and stylize hers!
 See the pillbox hat?

 Have fun and change it up!
-Here are the basic supplies and steps:
+Visit this site for the basic supplies and steps.

 7. Draw Scaredy Squirrel!

 Scaredy Squirrel's author, Melanie Watt, has provided a fun and easy tutorial for fans to learn how to draw our favorite squirrel!